After reading the stories behind America’s iconic Buffalo Gold Coin, we’re turning our attention to Canada’s Gold Maple Leaf!

 The Golden Pride of Canada

 Featuring the profile of Queen Elizabeth II (with mint date and monetary face value) on the obverse, contrasted by a Canadian Maple Leaf image on the reverse, the Gold Maple Leaf currently enjoys five minted denominations: 1/20 Troy Ounce ($1 Canada face value); 1/10 Troy Ounce ($5 Canada face value); 1/4 Troy Ounce ($10 Canada face value); 1/2 Troy Ounce ($20 Canada face value); 1 Troy Ounce ($50 Canada face value).
 In 2007, the Royal Canadian Mint issued a record-setting Gold Maple Leaf coin that weighed in at 100 kg (3,215 Troy Ounces!) with a face value of $1 million.
-This ultimate Gold Maple Leaf was quickly certified by the Guinness Book of World Records to be the world’s largest gold coin.
+This Gold Maple Leaf was quickly certified by the Guinness Book of World Records as the world’s largest gold coin.

 A Coveted Canadian Coin

 To date, the Gold Maple Leaf continues to be an outstanding investment grade bullion coin.
 Collecting aficionados and keen investors covet this coin.
 Aesthetically and value-wise, Gold Maple Leaf coins represent the finest examples of gold bullion currency.
 Whether purchased as a hedge against inflation, or simply as an addition to one’s existing coin collection, the Gold Maple Leaf’s exceptional purity is what sets it apart from other gold bullion coinage.

 If you’re an international gold buyer or coin collector, go to Garfield Refining’s store to see the Gold Maple Leaf.